systemsecologygroup/EasterIslandABM/README.md

 - folder ```used_files``` that copies the python scripts used for this run
 - netcdf file  ```dynamic_env.ncdf``` that includes (among others) number of individuals, trees, gardens in each environmental cell over all time steps.
 - csv file  ```ags_stats.csv``` that includes for every time and every agent (existing at that time) the agent's location, its population size, its resource preference of harvesting trees over cultivating sweet potatoes, and the cells of its cultivated gardens.
-- netcdf file  ```aggregate_values.ncdf`` includes further information aggregated over all agents in every time step (e.g.\ their mean satisfaction)
+- netcdf file  ```aggregate_values.ncdf``` includes further information aggregated over all agents in every time step (e.g.\ their mean satisfaction)
-- netcdf file  ```const_map_values.ncdf`` includes constant features of the environment (like triangle positions, elevation, slope, arability index) of all cells.
+- netcdf file  ```const_map_values.ncdf``` includes constant features of the environment (like triangle positions, elevation, slope, arability index) of all cells.

 ### Ensemble Runs
-Alternatively, to get the main results for all three scenarios `unconstrained,  `partly constrained, or `fully constrained with multiple seeds as used for our results section, Run the following command e.g.\ on a cluster
+Alternatively, to get the main results for all three scenarios `unconstrained,  `partlyconstrained, or `fullyconstrained with multiple seeds as used for our results section, Run the following command e.g.\ on a cluster
 ```
 ./run_scenarios.sh default
 ```
 and unpack later on local machine
 ```
-./unpack.sh data/packed/default_fully_seed
+./unpack.sh data/packed/default_fullyconstrained_seed
 ```